devmil/parrot-zik-2-supercharge/README.md

 # parrot-zik-2-supercharge
 Utilities and framework to enhance the original Parrot Zik 2 app by adding an Android API to it.
-The scripts are currently tested on Mac and Ubuntu.
-They should work on any Unix based machine.
+The scripts are currently tested on Mac, Ubuntu and Windows.
-If anyone wants to contribute a Windows version of the scripts please feel free to do so.

 This project is for every Parrot Zik 2 owner that wants to get an extra bit out of their headphones.